 - Production’s impact on climate change in the fashion industry increased by 35% between 2005 and 2016 and is projected to rise steadily until between 2020 and 2030, Quantis 2018

-- People in North America consumes 37kgs of textiles each a year, the largest amount globally
+- People in North America consume 37kgs of textiles each a year, the most significant amount globally.

-- Africa, the Middle East and India averages around 5kg of textiles per person per year
+- Africa, the Middle East, and India average around 5kg of textiles per person per year

 - More than 54% of fashion brands score 20% or less in the Fashion Transparency Index, 2020